dan-weaver/alext/src/pages/issues/economy.md

 Houston's economy is one of the largest and most diverse in the nation.
-We live in a truly international city that features a robust energy sector, a vibrant arts scene, the nation’s second busiest port, the most diverse population, and the largest medical center in the country.
+We live in a truly international city that features a robust energy sector, a vibrant arts scene, the nation's second busiest port, the most diverse population, and the largest medical center in the country.

 Despite Houston's limitless potential, the recent oil downturn has left many